 Use every bit of space you can and maximize on efficiency using these Travel Nurse Packing Hacks

 Put all of your liquid cosmetics and toiletries in Ziploc bags, squeeze all of the air out, and zip them tight!
-If they won’t fit in a bag, place a small bag around the pump or top to help control any leaks or spills.
-Even though you don’t need to do this every time, it saves a whole lot of clean up the one time altitude causes one to bust open or it gets squished somewhere in the process.
+If they don’t fit in a bag, place a small bag around the pump or top to help control any leaks or spills.
+Even though you don’t need to do this every time, it saves a whole lot of cleaning up.
+The one-time altitude causes one to bust open, or it gets squished somewhere in the process.

 Don’t fold all of your laundry!

-This is my favorite part because I am horrible at folding my laundry anyway, so why would I want to fold or roll it all just to have to re-do it when I unpack?
-I simply take everything on my hangers and shove it in my laundry basket.
+This is my favorite part because I am horrible at folding my laundry anyway, so why would I want to fold or roll it all to have to re-do it when I unpack?
+I take everything on my hangers and shove it in my laundry basket.
 Voila.
-You also don’t have to re buy hangers on every assignment this way too.
+You also don’t have to re-buy hangers on every assignment this way too.

-In the few weeks and days leading up to your move, go through all of your belongings and ask yourself “did I use this during the last three months?”
+In the few weeks and days leading up to your move, go through all of your belongings and ask yourself, “did I use this during the last three months?”
 If the answer was no, there is a good chance you don’t need to take it with you.
-Either donate it or find someone who could use it in an effort to downsize your belongings.
+Either donate it or find someone who could use it to downsize your belongings.

-Everyone will find their own strategies and methods that work best for their individual needs, but I have found that keeping things organized by category in containers that don’t need to constantly be unpacked have decreased a lot of stress and work.
-Carry on you traveling fiends; make that packing business your enemy so you can conquer it with gusto!
+Everyone will find their own strategies and methods that work best for their individual needs.
+Still, I have found that keeping things organized by category in containers that don’t need to be unpacked constantly has decreased stress and work.
+Carry on your traveling friends; make that packing business your enemy so you can conquer it with gusto!

-We hope that theses travel nurse packing hacks help you on your way.
+We hope that these travel nurse packing hacks help you on your way.
 Do you have any travel nurse packing hacks to share?
 Comment them below.